How to Fix Reduced Engine Power Chevy Silverado

 Clogged Air Filter

 A clogged air filter is typically the result of poor maintenance.
+A clogged air filter restricts incoming air, which is essential for proper engine performance.
 If you drive in an area where it’s dusty, your air filter may need changing more often than regularly recommended service.
 Anytime the engine feels like it’s not getting enough air, it will let you know.

 Faulty Mass Air Flow Sensor